-Belly button and genital jewellery should be removed before the birth of the child.
+The belly button and genital jewellery should be removed before the birth of the child.
 If a C-section or medical intervention is required during birth, all jewellery should be removed.
 Nipple jewellery should also be removed while breastfeeding the baby.

-Pregnancy is a delicate phase so don’t take any risks.
+Pregnancy is a delicate phase, so don’t take any risks.
 If you prefer getting your body parts pierced, you can always do so after you welcome your baby into this world.
 Until then, stay safe, don’t take any risks, and have a healthy pregnancy.

 1. Piercing and Pregnancy; American Pregnancy Association; https://americanpregnancy.org/healthy-pregnancy/is-it-safe/piercing-and-pregnancy/

 2. Piercing FAQs; The Association of Professional Piercers; https://safepiercing.org/piercing-faq/#1603412104153-1baf2100-b5d6

 3. Holbrook.
 J, Minocha.
 J, Laumann.
 A; Body Piercing; American Journal of Clinical Dermatology; Springer Link; https://link.springer.com/article/10.2165/11593220-000000000-00000; September 2012